zoot101/snapraid-daily/docs/muttrc-examples/README.md

 ./mutt_oauth2.py ./.tokens/example.gmail.token --verbose --authorize
 ```

-Type google, localhostauthcode, and the desired email.
-The author has not been successful
+Type google for the 1st prompt, and localhostauthcode for the 2nd, and then the desired
-in getting the other two auth options to work with gmail.
+email.
+The author has not been successful in getting the other two auth options to work with gmail.

-The hook script will show a complicated url to paste into the browser, do that
+Just like with the Outlook example, the hook script will show a complicated url to paste into the browser, do that
 and you should be prompted to allow Thunderbird access to your account.

 If all goes well, the token should be generated by the hook script without problems.